Born in Osaka, Japan

 The first visit to Angkor monuments in Cambodia, and deeply inspired of the mortality of all.
 In the same time he was inspired of the preciousness of all life form at ruined temples of Angkor.
 From the experiences of Angkor, he was motivated in sacred sites of Asia, and start traveling and photographed; Laos, Vietnam, Thailand, Indonesia, India, Syria, Jordan, Burma and China.
 This year, the first photography of human body study as a part of the series; "Still Life" started.

-During a photography series of "Light Over Ancient Angkor" in Cambodia, he witnessed many child victims of landmine, and unnecessary death of children, due to lack of medical care and a poverty in the country.
+During a photography series of “Light Over Ancient Angkor” in Cambodia, he witnessed many child victims of landmine, and preventable death of children, due to lack of medical care and a poverty in the country.
 He decided to create a free children's hospital in Siem Reap, Cambodia, and founded a not-for-profit organization; Friends Without A Border in New York.
-In 1999, Angkor Hospital for Children opened its door, since then the 50 beds pediatric general hospital treated over 650,000 children to date.
+In 1999, Angkor Hospital for Children opened its door, since then the 105 beds pediatric general hospital treated over 1,300,000 children to date (as of Feb.
+2015).

 The first visit to the sacred sites in the kingdom of Mustang in Northern Nepal, located high on Himalayan region, he became interested in the sacred sites in the countries in Himalayan, which include Tibet, Ladakh (India), and Bhutan.